1366 – Statutes of Kilkenny promulgated.

 1887 – Ireland wins its first ever game in international soccer beating Wales 4-1 in Belfast.
 Prior to 1921 and the partition of the country, Ireland was represented by one national team.

-1904 – Birth on the Great Blasket Island of writer Muiris Ó Suilleabhain who is best known for his book, ‘Twenty Years A-Growing’.
+1904 – Birth of writer, Muiris Ó Suilleabhain, on the Great Blasket Island, Co Kerry.
+Best known for his book, ‘Twenty Years A-Growing’.

 1921 – Three British soldiers (privates) of the Oxford Regiment were found by IRA men, unarmed and wearing civilian clothes near Feakle, Co Clare.
 The soldiers said they were deserters but the IRA suspected they were spies, shot them and dumped their bodies near Woodford.

-1923 – Anti-Treaty officer Thomas O’Sullivan, head of the local IRA battalion, is shot dead by Free State troops near Dingle.
+1923 – Anti-Treaty officer Thomas O’Sullivan, head of the local IRA battalion, is shot dead by Free State troops near Dingle, Co Kerry.

-1939 – De Valera states his intention to preserve Irish neutrality in the event of a second world war.
+1939 – Éamon de Valera states his intention to preserve Irish neutrality in the event of a second world war.

-1942 – Birth of Phil Coulter in Co Derry.
-He is an artist with an international reputation as a successful songwriter, pianist, music producer, arranger and director.
+1942 – Birth of artist and musician, Phil Coulter, in Co Derry.
+He has an international reputation as a successful songwriter, pianist, music producer, arranger and director.
 His success has spanned over four decades and he is one of the biggest record sellers in Ireland.

 1999 – Agriculture Minister Joe Walsh launches an ambitious bid to cushion the impact on Ireland of huge cuts in EU beef subsidies as the deadline for sweeping CAP reforms nears.